31 Best Online Industrial Organizational Psychology Colleges

 29. Walden University (Minneapolis, MN)

-Master of Science in I-O psychology – Requires a total of 48 credits, up to 40 of which may be applied towards the PhD program.
+Master of Science in Industrial Organizational Psychology – Requires a total of 48 credits, up to 40 of which may be applied towards the PhD program.
 There are seven areas of specialization:

 - General Practice